 in Lesage one of a kind, to say the least.
 It will make you think you’re living every negative stereotype you’ve ever heard about West Virginia, but in a fun way.

 Mystery Hole, 16724 Midland Trail, Ansted, WV 25812, USA

 11. The West Virginia Roadkill Cook-Off

-Wow, these are some pretty odd places to visit.
+Wow, these are some pretty unique places to visit in West Virginia!
+Which of these weird West Virginia spots are you most excited to visit?
 Have you ever been to any of them?
 What did you think?
 Let us know in the comments!